difuse-dartmouth/S20_EARS6/README.md

 Students collect data on solar incidence angle and use public climate and weather data from Dartmouth and other sources.

 ### Platform
-The module uses google sheets or excel to collate and analyze data.
+The module uses Google Sheets or Excel to collate and analyze data.

 ## Schedule and Links